 You can log in with your NetID and password (once you have created those; see above).

 - The subscription deadline for 2nd semester course units is February 28th.

-Canvas is the VUB’s digital learning platform where you can find content descriptions (including descriptions of the used forms of examination), and course material (e.g., slide shows, papers, ...) for each individual course unit.
-Go to canvas.vub.be and log in with your VUB email address (firstname.lastname@example.org) + password.
+Canvas is the VUB’s digital learning platform where you can find course content descriptions (including descriptions of the used forms of examination), course material (e.g., slideshows, papers, ...) and info/guidelines for each individual course unit.
+Go to canvas.vub.be and log in with your VUB email address (email@example.com) + password.
 48 hours after you register your courses via the Student SelfService, you will see the courses appear on Canvas.
 You can then check by subject, whether there are posts, and whether the new course material is available.

 Course schedules for all graduation options of the Master of Science in Biology programme can be accessed through this link.